Hello and welcome to the website of

 Embassy of Guinea in Rwanda

-H.E.
-GEN. MAMADI DOUMBOUYA
+S.E.M.
+MAMADI DOUMBOUYA

 PRESIDENT OF THE REPUBLIC